RifkyA911/gemini-chatbot-api/README.md

 -   📁 **File Management**: Uses `multer` for easy file uploads handling.
 -   🧹 **Automatic File Cleanup**: Automatically deletes uploaded files after processing to keep the server clean.
 -   💡 **Smart Input**: Combines `prompt` + `file` as multimodal input for more contextual AI responses.
+-   💬 **Built-in Chatbot GUI**: Access an interactive web-based Gemini AI chatbot.
+This intuitive interface allows you to chat with Gemini AI in real time.
+The GUI is designed for example of usage chatbot.

 ---